yash30401/portfolio/README.md

 # HealthCare

-I've developed a healthcare application catering to both users and doctors, featuring two distinct apps tailored to their respective needs. 🌐
+I've developed a healthcare application catering to both users and doctors, featuring two distinct apps based on their respective needs. 🌐

 <b> For the Users app:</b>